 Not to mention all those antioxidants acorn squash provides.

 You really need to make squash recipes a regular part of your Fall diet.

-Any kind of squash is good and healthy!
-We have grown and loved many squash over the years.
-Delicata squash makes a lovely saute with pomegranate, Zucchini is excellent in SO many ways…if I had a nickle for every zucchini recipe I have made…And butternut and pumpkin!!
-Just click those links if you want to see more ideas about how to get creative with squash.
-But for now let’s refocus on my ole favorite, easy peasy acorn squash recipe.
+We have grown and loved several types of squash over the years.
+Delicata squash makes a lovely saute with pomegranate, Zucchini is excellent in SO many ways…if I had a nickle for every zucchini recipe I have made…then there is butternut and pumpkin.

 There are lots of other ways to stuff Acorn squash with various ingredients and fix it up for supper if you prefer.
 I’m happiest when it comes plain out of the oven.